jhwaffles/jhwaffles.github.io/posts/batch_evolution.md

 Predict titer.
 DmodX, T2. out of scope for this post.

 Monitor incoming batches, determine if things are deviating!
+Also important to monitor the model itself.
+To see if we see batch drift, or model drift.
+Update the training set with new batches.

 ### Key Challenges encountered: